zzz6519003/substrate-how-to-guides/contributing-tutorials.md

 - The final codebase must exist somewhere for anyone to be able to cross check their solution.
 - Helper files should be linked from the "Tutorial Introduction page" and each part must clearly indicate which helper file it corresponds to.

+## Notes:
+Tutorials should follow these general guidelines, inspired by the [Divio Documentation System](https://documentation.divio.com):

+- **Learn by doing:** any explanations must only be articulated if they are relevant to what the learner is doing.
+- **Inspire confidence:** the learner has and immediate sense of achievement without any distraction.
+- **Repeatability:** each series of steps must be easily reproduced and lead to the same results as depicted by the outcomes of the tutorial.
+- **Specific:** a tutorial must have a very specific scope and outcome.